The Alocasia is a popular indoor plant. It has large, cordate leaves that grow to almost 8 to 35 inches.

 - Chemically neutralize tap water with a few drops of de-chlorinator and use it to water your Alocasias.

-- Consider switching to purified water or rainwater if the waterings you provide are causing the plant’s leaves to become discolored.
+- Consider switching to purified water or rainwater if the watering you provide is causing the plant’s leaves to become discolored.

 4. Wrong Potting Mix